siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 + Returning a periodic snapshot of events

     This method works best with windows.
-When an input stream is connected to a window, snapshot rate limiting outputs all the current events that have arrived and do not have corresponding expired events for every predefined time interval.
+When an input stream is connected to a window, snapshot rate limiting emits all the current events that have arrived and do not have corresponding expired events for every predefined time interval.
-    If the input stream is not connected to a window, only the last current event for each predefined time interval is output.
+    If the input stream is not connected to a window, only the last current event for each predefined time interval is emitted.

-    This query outputs a snapshot of the events in a time window of 5 seconds every 1 second.
+    This query emits a snapshot of the events in a time window of 5 seconds every 1 second.

     <pre>
     from TempStream#window.time(5 sec)